 Dotfiles, the Prequel: Easy and Fast

 In the following steps, the $REPO_URL should be replaced with (or assigned a value of) the remote URL for the git repo you are using to store your dotfiles.
 It may look like [email protected]:USERNAME/dotfiles.git or https://github.com/USERNAME/dotfiles.git, for instance, with your username in place of USERNAME and your repository name in place of dotfiles.

-πStep one: git clone
+Step one: git clone

 Rationale:

-- --separate-git-dir .gittakes some explanation.
-It is impossible to- git cloneinto a non-empty directory without some extra steps.
+git cloneensures that the default branch is checked out (specify-b branchnamefor a different branch than the default) status.showUntrackedFilesis set to “no” so that futuregit statusrequests only show files that were intentionally tracked withgit addandgit commit-nmeans no checkout.
+We aren’t ready for it yet.--separate-git-dir .gittakes some explanation.
+It is impossible togit cloneinto a non-empty directory without some extra steps.
 This trick does it in one step (two if you count the deletion of the throwaway directory).
-Tell Git to use a separate Git directory but then, sneaky miscreants that we are, we name the directory the default:- .git
+Tell Git to use a separate Git directory but then, sneaky miscreants that we are, we name the directory the default:.git- The undesirable but easily-removable side effect is an extra directory

-- The undesirable but easily-removable side effect is an extra directory tmpdirthat has a single.gitfile of no consequence.
+tmpdirthat has a single.gitfile of no consequence.
 The entire directory can safely be removed.

-πStep two for non-empty repo: git checkout
+Step two for non-empty repo: git checkout

 Deal with any file conflicts.
 For instance, you might backup and remove an existing .bashrc.
 Then run git checkout again.
 If you are sure that overwriting is OK, you can pass the force flag:

-πStep two if new (empty) repo: add files and push
+git checkout -fStep two if new (empty) repo: add files and push

 If this is a brand new setup, your repo is likely empty.
 Add some files: